Dynamic boundary conditions with noise for energy balance models coupled to geophysical flows: Introduction

-We will then show in \autoref{sec: lin and loc} that the operator $A$ admits a bounded $\mathcal{H}^\infty$-calculus on $\rLp(\mathcal{O}) \times \rLp(G)$ of angle $\Phi_A < \pi/2$.
 This yields, as a first step, the existence of a unique, local, strong solution to system \eqref{eq: primitive + EBM simplified}.
 Energy estimates are now crucial for extending this solution to a global one for arbitrary large data.
-Note that the presence of the non-linear boundary transport term $ v|_{\Gamma_u} \cdot \nabla_H \rho$ naturally leads to the appearance of the term $ \int_{G} v|_{\Gamma_u} \cdot \nabla_H \rho \cdot \rho$ in the classical energy estimate used for the global well-posedness result.
-This term, however, does not vanish, as $v|_{\Gamma_u}$ no longer satisfies the (horizontal) divergence-free condition.
+Note that the presence of the non-linear boundary transport term $ v^\eps|_{\Gamma_u} \cdot \nabla_H \rho$ naturally leads to the appearance of the term $ \int_{G} v^\eps|_{\Gamma_u} \cdot \nabla_H \rho \cdot \rho$ in the classical energy estimate used for the global well-posedness result.
+This term, however, does not vanish, as $v^\eps|_{\Gamma_u}$ no longer satisfies the (horizontal) divergence-free condition.
 The control of this term thus crucially depends on obtaining a uniform $\rL^\infty$ bound for $\rho$.
 We derive such a bound by a suitable maximum principle, hereby adapting a result of Ewald and Temam \cite{Temam2001} to our setting.
 This enables us to close the energy estimates and to prove global well-posedness for arbitrary large data belonging to $\rW_\per^{2(1-\nicefrac{1}{p}),p} \times \rW_\per^{2(1-\nicefrac{1}{p}),p}$, for $p \in [2,\infty) \setminus \{3\}$.

 To investigate the effect of noise in the temperature equation on the boundary, we treat the fluid and temperature equations separately, and first consider the temperature as a stochastic evolution equation.
 The boundedness of the $\mathcal{H}^\infty$-calculus of $A$ on $\rLp(\mathcal{O}) \times \rLp(G)$ has now another important consequence for the noise on the boundary.
 In fact, the linearised problem enjoys stochastic maximal regularity, see \cite{Veraar2012a, Agresti2022a, Agresti2022b}.
-Inspired by the Da Prato-Debussche trick, we then consider, pathwise, the remainder between the non-linear and the linear stochastic equation.
-This term satisfies then a deterministic evolution equation, which can be solved by adopting the energy estimates to the given situation.
+To handle the nonlinear problem, we employ the Da Prato-Debussche trick (\cite{DPD02, DPD03}).
+The central idea is to split the solution into two components: a rough part that captures the full irregularity of the boundary noise via the stochastic convolution of the linearised system, and a smoother remainder that satisfies a deterministic evolution equation with random coefficients.
+This transformation has two advantages: first, it isolates the irregular behaviour of the noise in an explicitly controlled component; second, it reduces the original stochastic PDE with nonlinearities into a random PDE where classical energy estimates can be applied.
+In this way, the nonlinear terms act only on the more regular remainder, and we can establish the existence of unique, global, strong solutions in the pathwise sense.